Kritzzz/css-grid/README.md

 ## Using the grid

+If you want to change the margin and/or number of columns, edit the _grid_config.scss file.
+Do not attempt to change the compiled .css file in any way as it would probably break your grid and make you very unhappy.

 Always wrap your *.col* classes in a *.row*.
 Do not add more columns to a row than your *column-count*.